 Over the last few years gnomes have been a popular holiday decoration, and with good reason - they are adorable!
 Today I am going to show you how to make three different sizes of gnomes: a mini for your tree, a medium size perfect for tabletop or mantle displays, and a larger version that could be used as a stuffed toy, at the foot of your tree, or even at your front door!

-Mini Gnome Directions:
+Cork, for Mini Gnome

 1. Cut a piece of felt the approximate height of your cork and long enough to wrap around with a small overlap.
 For my cork this was 1.75” x 3”.